config-syncer/config-syncer/docs/guides/config-syncer/inter-cluster.md

     namespace: demo-cluster-2
 ```

 Now, create a Secret with the Kubed cluster config under `config.yaml` key.
-Also include required `kube-config` file under `kubeconfig` key.
+Also include required `kube-config` file under `kubeConfigFile` key.
 You can use separate secret for `kube-config`.

 ```yaml
 $ kubectl create secret generic kubed-config -n kube-system \